Fast methods to compute the Riemann zeta function: The idea of the algorithm to compute cubic exponential sums with a small cubic coefficient

 We expect the van der Corput iteration (\ref{eq:vanbook2}) to generalize even further.
 Under the same assumptions on $K$, $a$, $b$, and $c$ as before, and for $J$ of moderate size (say $J$ bounded by some absolute power of $\log K$), we expect a relation like

 where $\tilde{K}$, $\tilde{a}$, $\tilde{b}$, and $\tilde{c}$ are the same as in (\ref{eq:neww2}).
-This is because the additional term $k^j/K^j$ is not oscillatory, and so the form of the result is given by (\ref{eq:vanbook}), except for an extra factor of $(x_m)^j$ on the right side.
+This is because the additional term $k^j/K^j$ (on the l.h.s.) is not oscillatory, and so the form of the result is given by (\ref{eq:vanbook}), except for an extra factor of $(x_m)^j$ on the right side.

 The utility of a transformation like (\ref{eq:vanbook3}) is it can be repeated easily, for we still obtain cubic exponential sums with each repetition.
-In other words, relation (\ref{eq:vanbook3}) enables us to circumvent one difficulty in the cubic case, which is the lack of self-similarity, provided the cubic coefficient is small enough (recall the self-similarity of the Gaussian and the periodicity of the complex exponential are critical ingredients in our algorithm for computing quadratic sums).
+In other words, provided the cubic coefficient is small enough (specifically $cK^2 \le 0.01 b$), relation (\ref{eq:vanbook3}) enables us to circumvent one difficulty in the cubic case, which is the lack of self-similarity (recall the self-similarity of the Gaussian and the periodicity of the complex exponential are critical ingredients in our algorithm for computing quadratic sums).

-Importantly, if $a$ and $b$ continue to be normalized suitably at the beginning of each iteration of (\ref{eq:vanbook3}), and if $c$ continues to satisfy $|cK^2|\le 0.01b$ throughout, then the outcome after $m$ repetitions is a linear combination of $J+m\tilde{J}+1$ cubic sums, each of length $\le K/2^m+2$, where $K$ denotes the length of the original cubic sum (the one we started with).
-The coefficients in the linear combination can be shown to be bounded by an absolute power of $K$.
-And for reasons outlined earlier, we anticipate the remainder $\mathcal{R}_2$ resulting from each iteration to be amenable to an accurate and efficient enough computation for purposes of the algorithm.
+Importantly, if $a$ and $b$ continue to be normalized suitably at the beginning of each iteration of (\ref{eq:vanbook3}), and if $c$ continues to satisfy $|cK^2|\le 0.01b$ throughout, then the outcome after $m$ repetitions is a linear combination of $J+m\tilde{J}+1$ cubic sums, each of length $\le K/2^m+2$, where $K$ denotes the length of the original cubic sum (the sum we started with).
+It is straightforward to show the coefficients in the linear combination are bounded by an absolute power of $K$.
+And due to the lack of saddle-points the remainder term $\mathcal{R}_2$, we anticipate it will be computable accurately and efficiently enough for purposes of proving the complexity bounds of Theorem~\ref{cubicthm}.